Terms and Conditions of Service

 A. DEFINITION

-A monthly bill is a statement made by the Cooperative, of all charges made by the member, including any applicable taxes required by law, and accrued late payment fees, deposits and other charges.
+A monthly bill is a statement made by the Cooperative, of all charges made by the member, including any applicable taxes required by law, and accrued late payment fees, deposits and other fees or charges.

 The bill shall be the first notice.
-A second and final notice will be mailed if payment is not received by the date shown on the first notice stating that service will be subject to disconnect without further notice if payment is not received by the date shown on the second and final notice.
+A second and final notice will be mailed if payment is not received by the date shown on the first notice stating that service will be subject to disconnection without further notice if payment is not received by the date shown on the second and final notice.

-When electric service has been disconnected due to non-payment of the bill, service will not be reconnected until the bill, plus a reconnect fee and an increased deposit, if required, has been paid.
-The Reconnect Fee Schedule is as follows:
+When electric service has been disconnected due to non-payment of the bill, service will not be reconnected until the bill, plus applicable fee(s) and an increased deposit, if required, has been paid.
+Fees are published in the Rate Tariff.

 Request for reconnection after 9:00 p.m. will occur on the next working day.